jovanbulck/sgx-step/README.md

 domain](https://en.wikipedia.org/wiki/Sallie_Gardner_at_a_Gallop) "Sallie
-Gardner at a Gallop" photo series, which, like our enclave single-stepping goal, breaks down the galloping horse dynamics into a series of individual photo frames that reveal overall horse gait properties.
+Gardner at a Gallop" photo series, which, like our enclave single-stepping goal, breaks down the galloping horse dynamics into a series of individual photo frames to reveal overall horse gait properties.

 ## Abstract